 Household spending is the most important part of aggregate demand.
-It can be broken down into a number of categories, covering major spending items like food, electricity, holidays, and clothing.
+It can be broken down into a number of categories, covering major spending items such as transport, food, fuel, holidays, and clothing.

-The average amount spent per week on different goods and services by UK households in 2010 can be seen in the following interactive tree map (courtesy of the ONS.)
+The average amount spent per week on different goods and services by UK households in 2017 can be seen in the following interactive tree map (courtesy of the ONS.)

 The pattern of spending changes over time as a result of changes in:

 - Household income – some goods are normal goods while others are inferior, so increases in income encourage households to shift spending from goods with a low income elasticity of demand, like food, to those with high income elasticity of demand, like holidays.

 - Tastes and fashions – over time spending on certain items that are ‘in fashion’ increase relative to those that go out of fashion.